Helpful Tips for Multiple Cell Use

 When using multiple cells, it can be helpful to identify what Unix and Linux objects each cell represents.
 For example:

-- Individual Unix, Linux, or macOS computers
+- Individual Unix or Linux computers

 - A single NIS domain